flynx/pWiki/bootstrap/Doc/Path.md

 **`$INDEX`**
-Replaced with current page index in pattern selection.
+Replaced with current page index in pattern matching.